marcosfelipe/rails-challenges/junior/README.md

 ## Instructions

 For this mini project, you'll create a small Rails app.
-The topic is open-ended.
-You could build a small recipe app, or a todo list, or even a small blogging platform.
+You must build a todo list:

+- Any logged in user can add/edit/delete items
+- Anonymous user can only visualize the list
+- Must be able to add tags to the item
+- The todo list should be filterable by tags

 ### Requirements
 - Have at least 3 distinct models